Best Hikes Big Island: Discover the Big Island’s Untamed Beauty on These Epic Hikes

 Moreover, the weather conditions can fluctuate rapidly, with the brain-numbing cold, sudden snowfall, and high winds all being possibilities.
 And with the peak’s isolation and lack of water sources, even on day hikes you’ll be required to carry lots of provisions, which only adds to the weight you’re hauling up the mountain.

 Finally, keep in mind that hiking the Mauna Kea Summit Trail typically requires a permit.
 In addition, reaching the trailhead usually requires a 4WD vehicle because of the steep and rugged road conditions.
+This hike is by no means a casual afternoon walk—it’s an adventure that requires serious preparation and determination.

 The Mauna Kea Summit Trail is ideal for seasoned hikers who covet a genuinely formidable mission.
 It’s not for the faint of heart or inexperienced.
 However, if you’ve got what it takes, the view from the top—gazing out at the cosmos framed by the Earth’s curve—is an unmatched reward well worth the toil.